Starbucks workers will vote on union at 3 Buffalo stores

 Workers hoping to unionize Starbucks stores in the U.S. have won a preliminary victory before the National Labor Relations Board.

-In a ruling issued Thursday, the board said employees at three separate Starbucks stores in Buffalo, New York, can hold union elections in November.
+The board said employees at three separate Starbucks stores in Buffalo, New York, can hold union elections in November in a new ruling.
 The board rejected Starbucks’ attempt to hold a single vote with 20 stores in the region.

 If the effort is successful, the stores would be the first of Starbucks’ 8,000 company-owned U.S. stores to unionize.
 The Seattle coffee giant opposes the unionization effort.